Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Main Results

 We observe that, in the error-free case (\Cref{coro:main}), the regret depends linearly on the time horizon $T$ and diameter $D$ and decays exponentially with the prediction horizon $k$ when \Cref{assumption:strong_connect} is satisfied.
 In particular, \Cref{alg:predictive_control2} with a $\log$-prediction horizon $k = O(\log T)$ will obtain a regret sublinear in $T$.
 This means that predictions, even if a short horizon, are powerful in the sense that it leads to sublinear regret without any assumptions on the variation budget.

 In the setting of inaccurate prediction (\Cref{thm:main}), we observe that regret grows linearly with the prediction error $\epsilon_\ell,\delta_\ell$.
 It is important to note that the sensitivity to $\epsilon_\ell,\delta_\ell$ decays exponentially in $\ell$, meaning that the regret is more sensitive to the prediction error of the near horizon than the long horizon.
-This means that even if the prediction error increases as $\ell$ increases, as long as such an increase is subexponential, using predictions in the far future with potentially large errors still has a positive impact on the overall peformance.
+Therefore, even if the prediction error increases as $\ell$ increases, as long as the increase is subexponential, using predictions in the far future with potentially large errors still has a positive impact on the overall performance.

 Lastly, our results also indicate a tradeoff between the error induced by the inaccurate predictions and the additional information it provides.
 For predictions further into the future, while it may contain valuable information, the potentially large error can also lead to a worse regret.
 We note that the learner can solve an optimization problem to determine the best $k$ to maximize on the exponential decay property and avoid the large error caused by forecasting too far into the future.